JephteyAdolphe/UD_Haitian_Creole-Adolphe/README.md

 # Summary
-This is a treebank of Haitian creole.
+This is a treebank for Haitian creole.
 It contains 3338 sentences and 307,382 words selected from 1 bible-related source and was annotated programmatically.

 Kreyòl (Kreyòl Ayisyen, Haitian Creole, iso-639-1: ht) is the main language of Haïti.